 Genus of about 30 species (and some 20,000 cultivars predominantly derived from D. pinnata and D. coccinea) of bushy, usually tuberous-rooted perennials from mountainous areas of Mexico and Central America.

-Late-flowering so provide colour when other flowers are past there best.
+Late-flowering so provide colour when other flowers are past their best.

 - Dividing Herbaceous Perennials - Video Tip ondemand_video

 - Spring Planting Osteospermums - Video Tip ondemand_video